awsdocs/amazon-eks-user-guide/doc_source/aws-load-balancer-controller.md

       helm repo update
       ```

-   1. If your nodes don't have access to Amazon EKS Amazon ECR image repositories, then you need to pull the following container image and push it to a repository that your nodes have access to\.
+   1. If your nodes don't have access to the Amazon ECR Public image repository, then you need to pull the following container image and push it to a repository that your nodes have access to\.
 For more information on how to pull, tag, and push an image to your own repository, see [Copy a container image from one repository to another repository](copy-image-to-repository.md)\.
-Replace *`602401143452`* and `region-code` with the values for your AWS Region listed in [Amazon container image registries](add-ons-images.md)\.

       ```
       public.ecr.aws/eks/aws-load-balancer-controller:v2.4.7